-This native honeyeater is increasing in urban landscapes.
+This native honeveater is increasing in urban landscapes.
 They enjoy 'park like' areas with lawns and scattered trees.
 They hang out in groups, and their territorial behaviour drives other birds - particularly small insect-eating birds.

-ey hang out in groups, and their territorial behaviour drives other birds - particularly small insect-eating birds.
 Lake Parramatta's extensive bushland may be enough to keep the small birds safe.
 But we will need to keep a close watch on this aggressive local.